md81544/rust_sfml_hello_world/README.md

 This is a bare-bones SFML "hello world" to show how to create an SFML application in Rust.
 Warning: there may well be glaring Rust errors here, I am using this as a learning project :)

 ## Pre-requisites
+The following assumes this is being run in Linux (including WSL).

 Ensure you have `libcsfml-dev` and `libsfml-dev` installed.

-If you are running this from WSL2, and you see errors like the following,
+If you are running this from WSL, and you see errors like the following,

 ```
 Failed to create an OpenGL context for this window